schmaustech/acm/crc-acm-rhpds.md

 crc config set memory 32000

+crc config set disk-size 50

 crc start

 Paste in pull secret obtained from Code Ready Container site

-We need to resize the qcow2 it pulls down.
-Once the environment finishes coming up stop it again
+Because of the way the disk sizing is down in crc we need to stop and start the crc environment to ensure our disk is set to 50GB

 crc stop

-Now resize

-qemu-img resize ~/.crc/machines/crc/crc.qcow2 +20G

 crc start

+Verify if you like:

+ssh -i /home/cloud-user/.crc/machines/crc/id_rsa core@192.168.130.1

+df -h /sysroot

 crc oc-env

 eval $(crc oc-env)

 oc login -u kubeadmin -p dpDFV-xamBW-kKAk3-Fi6Lg https://api.crc.testing:6443

-Login to crc node to finish resize:

-ssh -i /home/cloud-user/.crc/machines/crc/id_rsa core@192.168.130.11

-sudo xfs_growfs /sysroot

 Now we can move onto installing ACM.
 The templates used to deploy ACM from the cli are in this repository.